Submitting Jobs Without a Shared File System: HTCondor’s File Transfer Mechanism

 dirB in the input sandbox, and each will get its corresponding version

 Both relative and absolute paths may be used in transfer_output_files .
 Relative paths are relative to the job’s remote scratch directory on the execute machine.
-When the files and directories are copied back to the submit machine, they are placed in the job’s initial working directory as the base name of the original path.
+When the files and directories are copied back to the access point, they are placed in the job’s initial working directory as the base name of the original path.
 An alternate name or path may be specified by using transfer_output_remaps .

 preserve_relative_paths command also applies to relative paths